vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 31. Stutasvā min-(a Visnuksetra on Mani

-püragiri) Var.
+pūragiri) Var.
 148.8-81.
 T. K pp 222 224 quote about twenty verses from Var.
 148 without a word of comment.
 Verses 75-76 explain the name (as the god was stuta by other gods and the sages Narada, Asita and Devala).
 Dey does not notice it and

 Prof. Aiyangar does not identify it.
 Subhadra-sindhu-sangama P. VI.
 129.